Ma Chu: Fall of Chu

 After Ma Yin died the leadership was subject to struggle and conflict which resulted in the fall of the kingdom.
 The Southern Tang, fresh from its conquest of the Min Kingdom, took advantage and conquered the kingdom in 951.
 The ruling family was removed to the Southern Tang capital of Jinling.
-However, the following year, Chu generals rose against Southern Tang and expelled the Southern Tang expeditionary force, leaving the former Chu territory to be ruled by several of those generals called Wuping Jiedushi (武平军节度使) in succession until 963, when the territory was seized by Song Dynasty.
+However, the following year, Chu generals rose against Southern Tang and expelled the Southern Tang expeditionary force, leaving the former Chu territory to be ruled by several of those generals called Wuping Jiedushi (武平军节度使) in succession.

+Zhou Xingfeng (周行逢) ruled the Jiedushi from 956-962.
+In 956, Zhou Xingfeng executed and beheaded Pan Shusi (潘叔嗣), a general of the Southern Chu.

 During these post-Chu years of de facto independence, the center of power was usually at Lang Prefecture (朗州, in modern Changde, Hunan).

+In 963, the Wuping Jiedushi ended and its territory was seized by the Song dynasty.